7 mins. read

 Key takeaways

-• Be prepared for your role and relationship to change: When someone close to you receives a cancer diagnosis, you may find yourself helping them with things that they were able to do before.
-As a new situation for your both, it is normal to feel stressed or confused at times but try not to keep your feelings bottled up.
+- Be prepared for your role and relationship to change: When someone close to you receives a cancer diagnosis, you may find yourself helping them with things that they were able to do before.

-• Your own self-care is important too: When caring for someone with cancer, it can be easy to put all your focus into helping them.
+- Your own self-care is important too: When caring for someone with cancer, it can be easy to put all your focus into helping them.
 But, you mustn’t forget your own needs and wellbeing.
-If possible, have regular breaks from caregiving where you can do an activity you enjoy, talk to others, or practice some self-care.

-• Don’t be afraid to ask for help: If you are finding the physical, emotional, or financial demands of being a carer tough, reach out to others.
-Support for family members of cancer patients is available in many forms including support groups, charities, funding, counselling, and other people.
+- Don’t be afraid to ask for help: If you are finding the physical, emotional, or financial demands of being a carer tough, reach out to others.

-The assistance you give is likely to vary depending on your relationship with the person, what their needs are and your health.
+The assistance you give is likely to vary depending on your relationship with the person and what their needs are..
 Regardless of the circumstances, however, caring for someone with cancer can be hard.
-You’ll likely feel a range of emotions and have days where juggling their care alongside work, home and family is tough.
+You’ll likely feel a range of emotions and have days where juggling their care alongside work, home and family is difficult.

 Adapting to becoming a carer